paolostivanin/GTKCrypto/README.md

 ========

 This software let you to:
-* Encrypt and decrypt files using AES256-CBC;
+* Encrypt and decrypt files using AES, Twofish, Serpent or Camellia (all with a 256bit key) in CBC mode;
-* Compute the hash of a given file (supported hashes are MD5, GOST R 34.11-94, STRIBOG512, SHA1, SHA256, SHA512 and WHIRLPOOL);
+* Compute the hash of a given file (supported hashes are MD5, GOST, Stribog-512, SHA-1, SHA-256, SHA-512 and Whirlpool);

 This software is developed by Paolo Stivanin (a.k.a Polslinux)

 Security
 --------
-* Confidentiality is given by AES256-CBC;
+* Confidentiality is given by AES/Twofish/Serpent/Camellia;
 * Integrity is given by the MAC calculation (MAC = HMAC+SHA512);
 * The input key is derived using PBKDF2 with 150'000 iterations and using SHA512 as hash algo;
 * High security because your key is temporarly stored into a secure memory that will be destroyed when the program exit;